Cleveland Antique, Art, and Personal Property Appraisers

 Separate high-value or specialized objects before assuming one appraiser can cover the full household.

-A Cleveland art appraisal search should identify the medium and market.
-Antique and personal property searches should separate furniture, decorative arts, silver, ceramics, textiles, books, collectibles, and household contents.
+A Cleveland art appraisal search should identify medium and market.
+Antique and personal property searches should separate object categories before quotes are requested.

 For art, send front, back, signatures, labels, frames, edition marks, certificates, invoices, and condition details.